 - 24-hour fasting - this consists of a whole day and night fast, two to three times a week;

 - 36-hour fasting - this consists of not eating for one and a half days.
-For example, eating at 6 pm on one day and then not eating the whole of the next day and eat at 6 am on the following day.
 This type of fasting should only be done under doctor supervision and by those who are already used to fasting;

 - 5:2 diet - this consists of eating normally for 5 days and restricting food intake for 2 days by reducing calorie intake to around 500.

-During the "no eating" period, you are allowed to have water and tea or coffee without sugar or sweeteners.
-It is common to feel very hungry in the first few days but then the body gets used to it.
+During the "no eating" period, you are allowed to have water and tea or black coffee.
+It is common to feel very hungry in the first few days as the body gets used to it.
 If you feel extremely hungry, just eat something light as it is not advisable to feel unwell if you are trying to adopt this habit.